 Skip to main content

-By the end of this section, you will learn how to write an image to the eMMC on the Gemstone development board.
+By the end of this section, you will know how to write an image onto eMMC on the Gemstone development board.

-The Gemstone operating system supports booting not only from an SD card but also from eMMC. eMMC is a high-performance and reliable storage solution.
-Compared to an SD card, it offers faster data access and a more robust physical structure, making it the preferred choice for many applications.
-This section covers two methods for writing an image to the eMMC:
+The Gemstone operating system supports booting from eMMC in addition to an SD card. eMMC is a high-performance and reliable storage solution.
+Because it offers faster data access and a more robust physical structure compared to an SD card, it is preferred as the primary option in many applications.

-USB DFU (Device Firmware Upgrade) is a standard that allows the T3 Gemstone O1 to be programmed directly over USB.
-No SD card or running system is required.
+USB DFU (Device Firmware Upgrade) is the standard that allows the T3 Gemstone O1 to be programmed directly over USB.
+An image can be written to eMMC without needing an SD card or a running system.

-Power off the board completely before proceeding.
-Attempting to enter DFU mode while the board is running may corrupt the eMMC.
+Fully power off the board before starting the process.
+Attempting to switch to DFU mode while the board is running may corrupt the eMMC.

 1